-Alessia Matanò is a junior researcher working in the Water and Climate Risk group at the Institute for Environmental Studies at VU Amsterdam.
+Alessia Matanò is a PhD researcher working in the Water and Climate Risk group at the Institute for Environmental Studies at VU Amsterdam.
 Her work focuses on drought-flood compound risks in Eastern and Southern Africa.
 She is studying how compound crises evolve and assessing whether current multi-dimensional risk monitoring systems could support decision-makers.
-The research will support the World Bank in its effort to develop a Global Crisis Risk Platform by conducting a retrospective country case-study.
+She worked on a project that supports the World Bank in its effort to develop a Global Crisis Risk Platform by conducting a retrospective country case-study.

 She has a background in hydrology and water resources management from the Technical University of Delft (MSc) and in environmental engineering from the University of Naples (MSc).
 In the last three years, she worked for international research centres where she focused on the development of decision support tools for water management within humanitarian crisis and on flood forecasting, early warning system and disaster risk management in Sub Saharan African Countries.